AdobeDocs/campaign-standard.en/help/administration/using/users-management.md

 Functional administrators are users who can access the most technical parts of the interface.
 They hold the **[!UICONTROL Administration]** role and make sure that the platform is all set up so that marketers only have to focus on delivering their campaigns.

+>[!CAUTION]
+>
+>Only Functional administrators, with **[!UICONTROL Administration]** role and access to **All** units can access sending logs, message logs, tracking logs, exclusion or subscription logs.
+A non-admin user can target these logs but starting on a linked table (profiles, delivery).

 Functional administrators are the only users who can access the **[!UICONTROL Administration]** menu, in the Adobe Campaign interface.
 Since these users need to access technical resources, more advanced roles should be assigned to them, such as the **[!UICONTROL Administration]** and **[!UICONTROL Datamodel]** out-of-the-box roles.
 These roles are combined in the **[!UICONTROL Administrators]** out-of-the-box security group.
 For more on this, refer to this [section](../../administration/using/list-of-roles.md).

 Here are the main tasks they can perform: